rancher/dashboard/docs/developer/har-files.md

 ## Exporting requests/responses

 You may want to inspect the network requests/responses contained in a HAR file.
-To support this, you can export exch request into a separate json file via the `har-export` script, eg.
+To support this, you can export each request into a separate json file via the `har-export` script, eg.

 ```
 ./scripts/har-export <har-file> <folder>